Magic Mirror (Snow White): Grimm's Fairy Tale Classics

-The Magic Mirror appears in the "Snow White" episode of Grimm's Fairy Tale Classics voiced by Doug Lee in the English dub.
+The Magic Mirror appears in the "Snow White" episode of Grimm's Fairy Tale Classics, voiced by Doug Lee in the English dub.
 It is kept in a cabinet in the Evil Queen's chambers.
-Like the story, the Magic Mirror told the Evil Queen that she was the fairest of them all until the day when Snow White came of age.
-In this version when the Magic Mirror told the Evil Queen that the Seven Dwarfs freed Snow White from the deadly laces and that she can't be killed when she is in their protection, the Evil Queen breaks the Magic Mirror vowing to prove it wrong.
+Like in the story, the Magic Mirror tells the Evil Queen that she was the fairest of them all until the day when Snow White comes of age.
+In this version, when the Magic Mirror told the Evil Queen that the Seven Dwarfs freed Snow White from the deadly laces and that she cannot be killed when she is in their protection, the Evil Queen breaks the Magic Mirror while vowing to prove it wrong.

 Snow White (1987)

-The Magic Mirror appears in the 1987 Snow White film portrayed by Julian Chagrin.
+The Magic Mirror appears in the 1987 Snow White film, portrayed by Julian Chagrin.
 Its head appears when the Evil Queen asks it who the fairest of them all is.
 After learning of the Prince's wedding to a bride more fairer than she is, the Evil Queen breaks the Magic Mirror and attends the wedding.
 Seeing that it is Snow White, the Evil Queen starts aging as the Magic Mirror continues to break.
-Once the Magic Mirror is fully broken, the Evil Queen shatters upon her departure.
+Once the Magic Mirror is fully broken, the Evil Queen shatters.

 The Charmings

 The Magic Mirror appears in the sitcom The Charmings, portrayed by Paul Winfield.
-It is depicted as a mirror with a man inside of it as it constantly tells Queen Lillian White that her stepdaughter will always come out on top.
+It is depicted as a mirror with a man inside of it, who constantly tells Queen Lillian White that her stepdaughter will always come out on top.

 Happily Ever After

-The Magic Mirror appeared as the Looking Glass in Happily Ever After voiced by Dom DeLuise.
+The Magic Mirror, referred to as the Looking Glass, appears in Happily Ever After, voiced by Dom DeLuise.
 When Lord Maliss asks him where his sister the Evil Queen is and threatens it for information, the Looking Glass tells him that she has died trying to kill Snow White.
-After Snow White evaded Lord Maliss' dragon form, Lord Maliss consults the Looking Glass again as the Looking Glass tells him that Snow White and the Dwarfelles are heading to Rainbow Falls.
-When Snow White ventures to Lord Maliss' castle, the Looking Glass tells him that it will be tough for Snow White to find his castle.
-When the Dwarfelles enter Lord Maliss' castle and wonder where Lord Maliss has taken Snow White, the Looking Glass states that "beneath the Queen lies a secret door."
+After Snow White evades Maliss' dragon form, Maliss consults the Looking Glass again, who tells him that Snow White and the Dwarfelles are heading to Rainbow Falls.
+When Snow White ventures to Maliss' castle, the Looking Glass tells him that it will be tough for her to find his castle.
+When the Dwarfelles enter Maliss' castle and wonder where Maliss has taken Snow White, the Looking Glass states that "beneath the Queen lies a secret door."
 After searching the area, they find a panel to the hidden door underneath the Evil Queen's bust.

 Snow White (1990)

-The Magic Mirror appears in the 1990 Snow White film voiced by Cam Clarke.
-He is shown as an anthropomorphic hand mirror who would often try to get the Evil Queen not to ask who is the fairest one of all.
-At the end of the movie following the Evil Queen's defeat, the Magic Mirror attended the wedding of Snow White and the Prince.
+The Magic Mirror appears in the 1990 Snow White film, voiced by Cam Clarke.
+He is depicted as an anthropomorphic hand mirror who would often try to get the Evil Queen not to ask who is the fairest one of all.
+At the end of the film, following the Evil Queen's defeat, the Magic Mirror attends the wedding of Snow White and the Prince.